newday0609/API-Design/guidelines/Documentation.md

 You can (obviously!) include any additional information as applicable.

-Write the content in any editor [that supports Markdown format](https://www.markdownguide.org/cheat-sheet).
+Write the content in any editor that supports Markdown format.
+If you need additional guidance on Markdown, please refer to the [Markdown Cheatsheet](https://www.markdownguide.org/cheat-sheet).

 Provide this file as `index.md`.